-Giulietta, Rome, the newest pizza place in Testaccio, is fermenting a bit of a stir, and for good reason.
-First of all, it’s one third of the vast and ambitious new food empire launched recently in Rome’s Testaccio district by one of the city’s most exciting chefs, Cristina Bowerman, taking over a motorbike and car showroom buried in the side of Aventino Hill, and transforming it into three different foodie offerings.
+Giulietta, Rome, a gourmet pizza place in Testaccio, is worth your attention.
+First of all, it’s one third of the vast and ambitious food empire launched recently in Rome’s Testaccio district by one of the city’s most exciting chefs, Cristina Bowerman, taking over a motorbike and car showroom buried in the side of Aventino Hill, and transforming it into three different foodie offerings.

 I can’t comment on Romeo or Frigo yet, as I haven’t visited, but I really enjoyed my first taste of Giulietta’s pizza last week, reserving a table with a couple of friends to find out what the fuss was all about.
 Fuss, because Testaccio – one of the city’s most robust foodie districts, already has a pizzeria or ten ranging from the spit and sawdust classics of Da Remo and Nuovo Mondo (I’m a Da Remo girl, in case you ask), as well as the artisan pizza pockets of Stefano Calligari’s Trapizzino, plus the consistently quality pizzas of Portofluviale, offered in both Roman and Neapolitan varieties.
 There’s also, of course, half a dozen other local trattorias firing up wood-burning ovens in the evening to slap out crisp discs of Roman pizza onto scratched plates or into corrugated boxes at keen prices.
 Did Testaccio need another pizzeria?
 Well, on the evidence of this, yes it did.